 Funding Page: Goals for 2017

 1. The formation of a new server to finally rid the site of frequent lag and downtime.
-Through the creation of a new server, I hope to offer new services and basic services that I have never been able to offer (typing Japanese in forum titles, etc.).
-I would also like chat services and a hotline service to have questions answered in a more prompt and professional fashion, but this would require the implementation of some payment system and a considerable amount of funding.
+Through the creation of a new server, I hope to offer new services (typing Japanese in forum titles, etc.).
+I would also like chat services and a hotline service to have questions answered in a prompt and professional fashion, but this would require the implementation of some payment system and funding.

 2. The completion of the core curriculum.
 By doing so, over 100 lessons will be created.
 My intent is for this site to be user friendly for people with zero knowledge from Lesson 1 up.
 By continuously making lessons smaller, more concise, and topic specific, I hope to achieve this goal while still maintaining the level of accuracy that the curriculum is known for.